pb111/Random-Forest-Classifier-Project/README.md

 # Random Forest Classifier with Python and Scikit-Learn

+Random Forest is a supervised machine learning algorithm which is based on ensemble learning.
 In this project, I build a Random Forest Classifier to predict the safety of the car.
 I implement Random Forest Classification with Python and Scikit-Learn.
 I have used the **Car Evaluation Data Set** for this project, downloaded from the UCI Machine Learning Repository website.

 ===============================================================================